 About projects and bill of materials

-Each project in Tidelift represents a repository or application at your organization that contains open source.
+You can track projects with the Tidelift Subscription.
+Each project represents a repository or application at your organization that contains open source.

 Obtaining a bill of materials

 The full bill of materials lists all of the releases contained in a project.
 You can access the latest bill of materials for a project from Projects > Select a version from project history > Bill of materials.
 For each package in the bill of materials, you can see:

 - The specific release